 Kopp was deputy assistant secretary of state for international trade policy in the Carter and Reagan administrations.
 He represented the United States in multilateral trade negotiations and testified before Congress on foreign corrupt practices, East-West trade, export controls, antidumping regulations, and American competitiveness.
 He served abroad in Warsaw, where he directed the United States-Poland Trade Development Center, and Brasília, Brazil, where he was deputy chief of mission.
 He received superior and meritorious honor awards from the Department of State and a presidential award for public service from President Ronald Reagan.

 Earlier publications include Commercial Diplomacy and the National Interest, published in 2004 by the American Academy of Diplomacy and the Business Council for International Understanding.
-Kopp’s work has also appeared in The New York Times and other publications.
+Kopp’s work has appeared in The New York Times and other publications.

-Harry Kopp is a graduate of Hamilton College and holds a master’s degree in Russian and East European Studies from Yale University.
+Harry W. Kopp is a graduate of Hamilton College and holds a master’s degree in Russian and East European Studies from Yale University.
 He lives with his wife Jane in Annapolis, Maryland.